Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 They're going to try to redesignate that stuff as critical infrastructure.

-According to a Reuters report, U.S. intelligence officials are worried that hackers, sponsored by Russia or other countries, may attempt to disrupt the presidential election.
+According to a Reuters report, U.S. intelligence officials are worried that hackers sponsored by Russia or other countries may attempt to disrupt the presidential election.

 And as part of that upgrade, the federal government will now qualify, classify voting systems as infrastructure.

-Here's uh here's Cheryl in Wilmington, North Carolina.
+Here's Cheryl in Wilmington, North Carolina.

-We ran out of time, so she graciously gave us her number.
+So she graciously gave us her number.

 We called her back.